Criminal (TV series)

 Criminal is an upcoming American crime drama television series created by co-showrunners Ed Brubaker and Jordan Harper.
 The series is based on the Marvel/Image comic book of the same name by Brubaker and Sean Phillips.
-It is to be released on Amazon Prime Video.
+Brubaker has said it will be released on Amazon Prime Video before the end of 2026.

 Premise

 The series follows multiple generations of criminal families and explores the murders that connect their pasts.